Zaid-Ajaj/Feliz/RoughViz/Index.md

 ```

 ### Dynamic Data Charting
 The following example shows how the chart is re-rendered as the data and configurations change.
+The bars in the chart are interactive, click them to select the datapoint.

 ```fsharp:dynamic-rough-chart
 open Feliz